Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/radar_warning_receiver.md

 Entry into Search mode is displayed on the button with an illuminated "S".

-Because of their low threat priority, is important to note that search radar symbology may often fall off the display due to their reduced importance- especially when the ALR-46 is placed into PRIORITY mode.
+Because of their low threat priority, is important to note that search radar symbology may often fall off the display due to their reduced importance - especially when the ALR-46 is placed into PRIORITY mode.

 ### Handoff (H with <> Diamond)